Sombhu Mitra: Early life and education

 Born in Calcutta (now Kolkata), India, on 22 August 1915, Sombhu Mitra was the sixth child of three sons and four daughters born of Sarat Kumar Mitra, an employee of the Geological Survey of India, and Satadalbasini Mitra.
 His mother died when he was 12 years old.

 He started his schooling in Chakraberia Middle English School, Calcutta and later continued in the Ballygunge Government High School, Calcutta, where he developed interest reading Bengali plays and became active in school dramatics.
 He joined St. Xavier's College of the University of Calcutta in 1931, and soon started attending the local theatre.

 Career

 His first appearance in Bengali theatre was in Rangmahal Theatre in north Kolkata in 1939, thereafter he moved to the Minerva, Natyaniketan and Srirangam theatres.

 In 1943, he joined Indian People's Theatre Association (IPTA).
 In 1944, several old theatrical conventions were broken when the play Nabanna written by Bijon Bhattacharya and co-directed by Sombhu Mitra for IPTA was staged.
 In 1948, Sombhu Mitra formed a new theatre group, Bohurupee in Kolkata, which ushered in the group-theatre movement in West Bengal.

 He married Tripti Mitra née Bhaduri, who was also a celebrated personality in the Bengali theatre.
-Their daughter, Shaoli was a noted actress, director and playwright.A thespian who touched dizzy heights Indian Express, 20 May 1997.
+Their daughter, Shaoli was a noted actress, director and playwright.